ludykraks/Gold/src/blog/stanbic-moneywallet.md

   <p>4.
 Enter your name, address, security details</p>

   <p>5.
 The MasterCard is free and you will need to make an initial deposit.
-Ghc 50.00 would do.
-You can always reload</p>
+Ghana Cedi is no longer accepted as initial deposit.
+You will have to load in a foreign currency</p>

   <p>6.
 You will be handed your Stanbic Bank MasterCard MoneyWallet card, make sure to sign the back</p>